Soft Matter & Smart Materials

 Validation of the Summer School

-An attestation for the successful participation at the summer campus will be established on the basis of the Poster presented and the active involvement in the workshops and discussions during the lectures.
-The attestation may help to validate ECTS points at the home university.
-We suggest that home universities recognize the successful participation with up to 3 credit points (ECTS).
-Due to the short (1 week) duration of the school it is not possible to organize a formal exam at the end.
+An attestation for successful participation at the summer school will be established on the basis of the active involvement in all the scientific activities of the school.
+The attestation may help to validate ECTS points at the home university and will be discussed in each case.

 Housing and Transportation

-The School is funded by the French Excellence Initiative (IdEx) and the Université franco-allemande (ufa).
-This support underlines the collaboration between the Universities and Research Institutions in the region of the Upper Rhine Region.
-Besides the scientific programme the participants will have the opportunity to explore the cultural and political heritage of the region of Alsace and Strasbourg, where the European Parliament and the Council of Europe are located.
+The School is funded by the French Excellence Initiative (IdEx), the Université franco-allemande (UFA), the Institut Charles Sadron, the Fédération de Recherche Matériaux et Nanosciences Grand Est (FRMNGE), the USIAS (Strasbourg) and FRIAS (Freiburg) Institutes for Advanced studies, and the IRTG “Soft Matter Science” between Freiburg, Strasbourg, Mulhouse and Basel.
+This support underlines the collaboration between the Universities and Research Institutions of the Upper Rhine Region.
+Besides the scientific program the participants will have the opportunity to explore the cultural and political heritage of the region Alsace and of Strasbourg which hosts the European Parliament and the Council of Europe.